DaveParillo/cisc187-reader/docs/_sources/function-overloads/trailing-return.rst.txt

 Trailing return type syntax
 ---------------------------

-Since the :cref:`auto specifier` and :cref:`decltype` are complimentary operators, they work well together to help write generic functions that avoid committing to a specific type.
+Since the :lang:`auto` specifier and :lang:`decltype` are complimentary operators, they work well together to help write generic functions that avoid committing to a specific type.